rolsen/demo_symbol_visibility/readme.md

 Compiling with hidden visibility means that:

- - Symbols definitions are assumed to be located within the component using those symbols
+ - Symbol definitions are assumed to be located within the component using those symbols
  - Symbols are not exported

 Therefore, if a shared library is compiled with hidden visibility:

- - It won't accidentally use symbols from another component
+ - It will not accidentally use symbols from another component
- - It won't let its own symbols be accidentally used by another component
+ - It will not let its own symbols be accidentally used by another component

 This is an advantage over `-Bsymbolic` or `-Bsymbolic-functions` because it doesn't matter as much if other shared libraries adhere to correct symbol visibility.